TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 2/Galatians 2.3.md

 ---

-But not even Titus who was with me, being a Greek, was compelled to be circumcised:
+But not even Titus, who was with me, being a Greek, was compelled to be circumcised.